-Seismic
+Seismic and Petroleum

 Seismic is one of the most important tools available to the petroleum geologist.
 It is a method used to determine the depth and orientation of rock formations without actually having to drill a well.

-2D Seismic On Land
+Seismic On Land

 A source of energy is applied at the surface of the ground.
 This energy may be applied by a thumper truck, which uses a large, heavy iron plate to strike the ground.
 Sometimes, the source will be dynamite, placed in a shallow hole and exploded.

 Sound waves from the source travel down into the ground and are reflected back by the rock layers back up to the surface.
 A system of listening microphones, or geophones, pick up the reflected sound waves.
 The simple picture shown here shows only one receiver.
 In practice, many such receivers are used at once.
 The more receivers used, the better the quality of the received data.
+The geophones, being spaced out at regular intervals, record the returning sound waves.

-2D Seismic On The Ocean
+Seismic In The Ocean

 In a similar way, seismic data can be acquired for the sea floor and the rock layers beneath the sea.